Sierra (TV series): Setting

 The show derived its name from its setting, the fictional Sierra National Park, a part of the U.S. National Park Service.
 In reality, exteriors were filmed at Yosemite National Park.
-The tenth episode, "The Urban Ranger", established that the park also existed within the same fictional world populated by the characters of Emergency!, its sister Mark VII show.
+The tenth episode, "The Urban Rangers", established that the park also existed within the same fictional world populated by the characters of Emergency!, its sister Mark VII show.
 The two paramedic characters from Emergency!, played by Kevin Tighe and Randolph Mantooth, also appeared in Sierra "The Urban Rangers".

 Cast

 Like many Mark VII Limited television dramas, the show centered on a pair of leads in a public service job, backed up by a supporting cast of characters from within the same organization.
 In this case, the leads were James G. Richardson as Ranger Tim Cassidy and Ernest Thompson as Ranger Matt Harper.
 The cast was rounded out by their boss, Chief Ranger Jack Moore (Jack Hogan), and fellow rangers Julie Beck (Susan Foster) and P. J. Lewis (Michael Warren).